AssignmentsIoT/Assignment4IoT/README.md

 This assignment was done as part of the course of Internet of Things of Master Degree in Computer Engineering at Sapienza University of Rome.<br>

 ## Main idea
 We want to build a simple crowdsensing application that collects the data read by the accelerometer sensor on a smartphone and does some activity recognition with it.
 In particular, we want to be able to tell if the user is running, is walking or id he's standing still.
-We'll consider two variants: the activity recognition is perfomed at the **cloud level** by the cloud platform, or the activity recognition is done at **edge level**, which means it is done locally on the phone, and only after that the data is sent on the cloud.<br>
+We'll consider two variants: the activity recognition is performed at **cloud level** by the cloud platform, or the activity recognition is done at **edge level**, which means it is done locally on the phone, and only after that the data is sent on the cloud.<br>

 ## Implementation
 The crowdsensing application is a simple Nodejs application deployed on Heroku.
 The data is collected from the accelerometer with a simple HTML page and some JavaScript rendered by the browser Google Chrome.
 The code relative to this part is in the */views* folder and in the *.js* files in the */assets* folder into */crowdsensing_app*.
 There is also a little */assets/styles.css* for basic styling.
 The activity recognition section in the */assets/edge_sensor.js* file is easily recognizable.<br>